Good's Candy owner files libel suit

 ANDERSON — Local businessman Randy Good has filed a libel lawsuit against two local men.

-The suit in Madison Circuit Cour Division 4 listed Good and Good’s Candy Shop as filing against David Schwartz and David Isabelle.
+The suit in Madison Circuit Court Division 4 listed Good and Good’s Candy Shop as filing against David Schwartz and David Isabelle.

 A pretrial conference is set for Dec.
 22.